Hamadabcn/black_jack/README.md

 - Game Rules: Implements the rules for hitting, standing, and determining the winner.

 ## How It Works
-- When the application starts, it initializes a new game.
-Players can place their bets and are then dealt two cards.
-The player can choose to hit or stand, while the dealer follows specific rules for drawing cards.
-The results of each round are displayed, and players can continue to play multiple rounds.
+- When the application starts, it initializes a new game of Blackjack.
+Players are dealt two cards and can choose to "Hit" to receive another card or "Stand" to hold their total.
+The dealer will play according to standard Blackjack rules, drawing cards until reaching a specified total.
+The winner is determined based on the final hands, and players can continue playing multiple rounds without any betting involved.

 ## License
 - This project is licensed under the MIT License.
 See the LICENSE file for details.